 Replied Cao Cao, "I am thinking of my friend Guo Jia: Had he been alive, he would not have let me suffer this loss."
 He beat his breast and wept, saying, "Alas for Guo Jia!
 I grieve for Guo Jia!
 I sorrow for Guo Jia!"

-Zhang Song, a minor officer of Shu (as a province under Liu Chang, as opposed to the State under Liu Bei) is sent on a diplomatic mission by Liu Chang to form an alliance with Cao Cao.
+Zhang Song, a minor officer of Shu (as a province under Liu Zhang, as opposed to the State under Liu Bei) is sent on a diplomatic mission by Liu Zhang to form an alliance with Cao Cao.
 He fails this mission utterly, mainly because of what he says, such as pointing out the flaws in Cao Cao's statements:

 Cao Cao: Your master Liu Zhang has sent no tribute for several years.
 Why?